 Yes!
 Check out the section “Applying for More than One Internship Project” on the How to Apply page.

-At NMAH, mentors receive applications for review the day after the application deadline in order to ensure that every application is reviewed thoroughly.
-Decisions about intern selection are then expected to be made within four-six weeks.
+At NMAH, applications are reviewed at specific times throughout the year; we do not do rolling application review.
+The NMAH Internship Program collects all applications through SOLAA and distributes them to potential mentors for review within a week after the application deadline.
+We employ this process in order to ensure that every application is reviewed thoroughly.
+Decisions about intern selection are then expected to be made within four-six weeks of the application deadline.

 Our Spring 2020 internships started before the pandemic began; mentors and interns for all in-person internships had the choice to switch to virtual or to end the internship early, depending on the nature of each internship's learning and projects.